Kambiz GhaneaBassiri

-Kambiz GhaneaBassiri is Thomas Lamb Eliot Professor of Religion and Humanities at Reed College in Portland, Oregon.
+Kambiz GhaneaBassiri (کامبیز قانع بصیری), is Professor of Religion at Carleton College in Northfield, Minnesota.
+Prior to joining the faculty of Carleton College, GhaneaBassiri was the Thomas Lamb Eliot Professor of Religion & Humanities at Reed College.
 He is the author of A History of Islam in America: From the New World to the New World Order and Competing Visions of Islam in the United States: A Study of Los Angeles.
-He is one of the founding editors of a book series on Islam of the Global West published by Bloomsbury Academic Publishing.
-Both he and his books have been quoted and referred to a multitude of times.
+He co-edited All Religion Is Inter-religion: Engaging the Work of Steven M. Wasserstrom and Non Sola Scriptura: Essays on the Qur'an and Islam in Honor of William A. Graham.
+He is a founding editor of the book series, Islam of the Global West published by Bloomsbury Academic Publishing.
+Both him and his books have been quoted and referred to a multitude of times.
 He has been named a Carnegie Scholar by the Carnegie Corporation of New York and received a Guggenheim Fellowships Award in the Humanities for his work on the mosque in Islamic history.

 Background

-A native of Tehran, GhaneaBassiri grew up in the United States.

-Since 2002, he has been a professor of religion and humanities at Reed College.
+From 2002-2023, he was a professor of religion and humanities at Reed College.
+Currently, he is Professor of Religion at Carleton College.